Lifestyle changes after pancreatic cancer

 You can’t change the fact that you have had cancer.
 What you can change is how you live the rest of your life — making choices to help you stay healthy and feel as well as you can.
 This can be a time to look at your life in new ways.
 Maybe you’re thinking about how to improve your health over the long term.
 Some people even start during cancer treatment.

 Make healthier choices

 Eating right can be hard for anyone, but it can get even tougher during and after cancer treatment.
-Treatment may change your sense of taste and surgery may have altered your digestion.
+This is especially true for cancers of the pancreas.
+The cancer or its treatment may affect your appetite or alter how you digest foods.
 Nausea can be a problem.
-You may not feel like eating and lose weight when you don’t want to.
+You may lose weight when you don’t want to.
 All of these things can be very frustrating.

 Exercise can improve your physical and emotional health.

 - It improves your heart fitness.

 - It can help you get to and stay at a healthy weight.

 - It reduces fatigue and helps you have more energy

 - It can help lower anxiety and depression.

 - It can make you feel happier.